jamesdcheney0/continuing-education/linux/vi-vim.md

 db: delete previous word
 D: delete to end of line
 x: delete character
+d0: delete to beginning of line d$: delete from current position to end of word
+"+dd: delete to system clipboard (verify `:echo has ('clipboard')` returns 1)

 recovering deletions
 p: put GB after cursor - tends to make a new line and put the pasted text there